nmshd/.github/SECURITY.md

 - Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

+## Preferred Languages

+We prefer all communications to be in English or German.